 Saphenion®: long-time results of vein glue

-Saphenion®: long-time results of vein glue – 145 months experience in application.
+Saphenion®: long-time results of vein glue – experience in therapy of 4506 truncal varicose veins

-After 145 months of use, we have so far treated 2150 patients on 4461 saphenous veins – over 800,000 patients worldwide have now been treated with the vein glue VenaSeal®.
-In the meantime, we have successfully used the vein glue VenaSeal® to clean the vein system in 66 patients with COVID-19 infection after they have recovered.
+After 147 months of use, we have treated 2164 patients on 4506 saphenous veins – over 1,1 Mio. patients worldwide have now been treated with the vein glue VenaSeal®.
+In the meantime, we have successfully used the vein glue VenaSeal® to clean the vein system in 66 patients with COVID-19 infection after they recovered.

 Of course, slightly adapted hygiene measures in the operating room and practice are necessary.
 However, these are kept within practical limits in an outpatient specialist practice that works surgically and with catheter medicine, since the hygiene status is already primarily increased.